MarkNahabedian/MapMyStuff/furnashings/README.md

 ## description

 The description is used to provide further information about the item.
-If it is a plain text string then that text is displayed in a description box above the map when the item is selected (by clicking on it).
-If the description is a URL then the target is assumed to be an HTML fragment that will be displayed in the description box.
+It should be a plain text string.

+## description_uri

+Alternatively, the item can be described by an external HTML file.
+This property provides the URL for that file.

+# Properties Related to Clustermarket Booking

+## clustermarket_id

+This property is a unique identifier used to refer to an item in the Clustermarket booking web site.
+Because of the way that the Hobby Shop is set up, several items might share the same clustermarket_id.
+For example, the entire ewelding area, including the sheet metal break and sheer, are booked using a single clustermarket_id for the entire welding area.

+## booking_note

+This property is used to provide information about how the item is booked.
+Such details might be used, for exampple, in the wood shop, where booking any bench allows access to any of the woodworking machinery.

 # Special Purpose Properties